Njenga Karume: Politics

 Karūme joined politics in 1974 as a nominated Member of Parliament and in the three subsequent elections held in 1979, 1983 and 1988 Karūme vied for and won the Kiambaa constituency seat.
 Between 1979 and 1988 he served as an assistant minister.

 Karūme was an active figure in the G.e.m.a. association.
+He was named chief and spokesman of the Gema communities.
 While Jomo Kenyatta was still the Kenyan president in 1976, Karūme joined a number of other politicians, including Kihika Kimani and Paul Ngei, forming the "Change the Constitution Movement" attempting to change the Constitution of Kenya such that then Vice-president Daniel arap Moi would not inherit the presidency upon Kenyatta's death.
 This was to prevent a non-Kikuyu president.
 The movement did not last long.
 Attorney-General Charles Njonjo charged Karume and other leader of the movement with treason, as "they had imagined the death of the sitting president", which was forbidden by the Penal Code.
 President Kenyatta dropped the charges, but at the same time silenced the movement.

 At the National Delegates Conference in Kasarani in mid-1991 Karūme moved a motion to repeal Section 2A of the Kenyan Constitution – that is, restoration of the multi-party system.
 President Moi accepted the motion.

 Karūme was reluctant to join the leading opposition force Forum for the Restoration of Democracy (FORD), foreseeing its split.
 Instead, he formed the Democratic Party (DP) with Mwai Kibaki and John Keen on 31 December 1991.
 At the 1992 elections Karūme ran on a DP ticket, but lost his seat to Kamau Icharia of FORD–Asili, whose presidential candidate Kenneth Matiba enjoyed higher popularity in his constituency.

 He regained the parliamentary seat at the 1997 elections running again on DP ticket.
 For the 2002 Election he won the seat again, but now on KANU ticket, supporting their presidential candidate Uhuru Kenyatta, despite the long-standing friendship between him and presidential candidate Kibaki.

 He won the seat also at the 2002 elections.
 In December 2006, when he was appointed the Minister of State for Defence.
 At the 2007 election he represented the PNU coalition led by President Kibaki, but lost the seat to Stanley Munga Githunguri of KANU.

 In 2009 he released an autobiography titled 'Beyond Expectations: From Charcoal to Gold'.